wimmelstein/rmi-demo/README.md

 * Spring Boot
 * Docker

-Note: This project has been rewritten extensively, so the docker configuration is not current anymore.

 In order to start the project:

-1. Maven clean install from the root of the project
+Go to the root of the project execute:
-2. Run RmiServerApplication in module rmi-server and wait until the application has started up
-3. Run RmiClientApplication in module rmi-client
+> docker stack deploy -c ./compose.yml

 To see the application in action call:

-> localhost:8081/customers/1000001
+> localhost/customers/1000001

 If you have questions, or suggestions, please create an issue with this repository, and I will see if I can address them.